Pasek108/PMA-BetterDesigner/README.md

 Grab and drag the table.

 ### Fix
-Stop hiding the canvas and reload relations when dragging the table.
+Disableed hiding the canvas and added reload relations when dragging the table.

-`DesignerMove.markUnsaved` is used instead of `DesignerMove.mouseMove` because:
-- `DesignerMove.mouseMove` is used by another fix (boundaries_fix.js).
-- `DesignerMove.markUnsaved` is smaller and is called during every `DesignerMove.mouseMove`.

 ## drag_scrolling